zhousarah/azure-compute-docs/articles/virtual-machine-scale-sets/virtual-machine-scale-sets-n-phase-upgrades.md

 > [!NOTE]
 >**N-Phase rolling upgrades Virtual Machine Scale Sets is currently in preview.** Previews are made available to you on the condition that you agree to the [supplemental terms of use](https://azure.microsoft.com/support/legal/preview-supplemental-terms/).
 Some aspects of these features may change prior to general availability (GA).

 N-Phase rolling upgrades enables you to select which virtual machines are placed into each batch when performing a rolling upgrade.
 Additionally, N-Phase upgrades enable you to skip upgrades on specific virtual machines during the rolling upgrade process.

 ## Requirements

-When using N-Phase rolling upgrades on Virtual Machine Scale Sets, the scale set must also use the [Application Health Extension](virtual-machine-scale-sets-health-extension.md) to monitor application health and report phase ordering information.
+- When using N-Phase rolling upgrades on Virtual Machine Scale Sets, the scale set must also use the [Application Health Extension with Rich Health States](virtual-machine-scale-sets-health-extension.md) to monitor application health and report phase ordering information.
+N-Phase upgrades is not supported when using the application health extension with binary states.
+- N-Phase upgrades requires the application health extension to emit a HTTP or HTTPs response.
+TCP responses are not supported.

 ## Concepts